usaid-cs/yesterday-i-learned/random.md

+- "Adios" is spanish.
+- Honeymoons don't need to be right after your wedding, but it usually makes the most sense.
+- The lowest unemployment rate in any country, ever, was achieved by [Thailand in 2014](https://www.bangkokpost.com/learning/work/466226/why-thailand-unemployment-rate-is-ridiculously-low), at 0.56%.
+- "[Please always remember, telecom, and transportation, are not technology businesses, they are real estate businesses.](https://news.ycombinator.com/item?id=21003773) Telecom’s real estate are exclusive operation licenses, the most important of which being wireless spectrum, and the second most important of which being the places where they can exclusively tear up the earth to lay cable."
+- I hear sonicare toothbrushes without "oral b" on them are the lamborghinis of toothbrushes.
 - You can sharpen a knife with [the bottom of a ceramic mug](https://survivallife.com/sharpen-knife-without-sharpener/).
 - A [tithe](https://en.wikipedia.org/wiki/Tithe) is 1/10 of something, but the word is quite often used to represent the church'es 10% "tax".
 - Electronic video stabilisation [doesn't work in low-light environments](https://www.youtube.com/watch?v=ys82H7AOsV8) because the camera tries to bump up the shutter time to as long as possible, which means each frame is a blurry mess.
 Force it to 1/60 or higher and you will be fine.